slab/quill/docs/guides/designing-the-delta-format.md

 But if the answer is yes, then we violate the canonical constraint since any permutation of characters having an align attribute would represent the same content.

 So we cannot just naively get rid of the newline character.
 We also have to either get rid of line attributes, or expand them to fill all characters on the line.

-But what if we removed the **newline** from it:
+What if we removed the newline from the following?

 ```javascript
 var content = [